qdrant/landing_page/qdrant-landing/content/articles/new-recommendation-api.md

 }
 ```

 If the point is closer to negatives, we penalize it by taking the negative squared value of the best negative score.
+In such
-In this case, the score of the candidate point is always going to be lower than zero, making the chances of choosing
+a case, the score of the candidate point is always going to be lower or equal to zero, making the chances of choosing that point
-that point significantly lower.
-However, if there are only points with best negative score higher than the best
+significantly lower.
+However, if there are only points with best negative score higher than the best positive score, we still
-positive score, we still prefer those which are further away from the negatives.
+prefer those which are further away from the negatives. **That procedure effectively repels the traversal from the negative

-TODO: food discovery demo
+examples.**

+If you want to know more about the internals of HNSW, you can check out the article about the
+[Filtrable HNSW](https://qdrant.tech/articles/filtrable-hnsw/) that covers the topic thoroughly.

+## Food Discovery demo

+Our [Food Discovery demo](https://qdrant.tech/articles/food-discovery-demo/) is an application built mainly on top of the
+[Recommendation API](https://qdrant.tech/documentation/concepts/search/#recommendation-api).
+It allows you to find the meal
+based on the liked and disliked photos.
+There are some updates, enabled by the new Qdrant release:

+* **Ability to include multiple textual queries in the recommendation request.** Previously we only allowed passing a single
+  query to solve the cold start problem.
+Right now, you can pass multiple queries and mix them with the liked/disliked photos.
+  This became possible, because we can pass both point ids and embedding vectors in the same request, and user queries are
+  obviously not a part of the collection.
+* **Switch between the recommendation strategies.** You can now choose between the average vector and best score (new algorithm).
+  This clearly shows the difference between the two approaches.

+TBC